 How Radiation Treatment Works for Prostate Cancer

-The ultimate goal from radiation treatment (RT) either by external beam RT or brachytherapy (seeds) for prostate cancer (CaP) is to cause irreparable damage to the DNA of the cell and thereby to cause cell death.
+The goal from radiation treatment (RT) either by external beam RT or brachytherapy (seeds) for prostate cancer is to cause irreparable damage to the DNA of the cell and thereby to cause cell death.

-DNA damage is caused both by the direct and indirect effect of RT.
+DNA damage is caused both by the direct and indirect effects of RT.
 About two-thirds is an indirect effect produced from the ionizing radiation creating active oxygen radicals (free radicals) such as hydroxyl radicals that may increase oxidative stress, not only to cancer cells but the whole body of the patient.

 Patients are going to use dietary supplements during and after RT for cancer in hopes to improve their outcome.
 About 81% of RT cancer patients do so without ever telling their physician.

-Can Antioxidants Help or Hurt During Radiation Therapy
+Can Antioxidants Help or Hurt During Radiation Therapy for Cancer?

 Dr. Conklin acknowledges that radiation does indeed kill cells by generating high levels of free radicals, but this does not necessarily preclude the use of antioxidants as adjuvant dietary supplements during treatment.
 Conklin points out that radiotherapy is most useful in well-oxygenated tissues.